Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Moments of the Information Density Vector

 Setting $x_1 \leftarrow x_{1i}$, $x_2\leftarrow x_{2i}$ and $Y \leftarrow Y_i$ in \eqref{eqn:var1}, \eqref{eqn:var2} and \eqref{eqn:cov} and summing over all $i$, we conclude that covariance matrix of $\bA_n$ is

-In the remainder of the section, we analyze several third absolute moments associated with $\bA_n$ appearing in the univariate~\cite[Sec.~XVI.5]{feller} and multivariate Berry-Esseen theorems~\cite{Got91, Bha10} (see Appendix \ref{app:be}).
+In the remainder of the section, we analyze the third absolute moments associated with $\bA_n$ appearing in the multivariate Berry-Esseen theorem~\cite{Got91, Bha10} (see Appendix \ref{app:be}).
 The following lemma will be used to replace any given $(\bx_1,\bx_2)$ pair by an ``equivalent'' pair (in the sense that the statistics of $\bA_n$ are unchanged) for which the corresponding third moments have the desired behavior.
 This is analogous to Polyanskiy \emph{et al.}~\cite{PPV10}, where for the AWGN channel, one can use a spherical symmetry argument to replace any given sequence $\bx$ such that $\|\bx\|_2^2=nS$ with a fixed sequence $(\sqrt{S},\cdots,\sqrt{S})$.
+In fact, this symmetry argument has been used by many other authors including Shannon \cite{Sha59b}.

 \begin{lemma} The joint distribution of $\bA_n$ depends on $(\bx_1,\bx_2)$ only through the powers $\|\bx_1\|_2^2$, $\|\bx_2\|_2^2$ and the inner product $\langle\bx_1, \bx_2\rangle$. \end{lemma} \begin{proof} This follows by substituting \eqref{eqn:j1_def}--\eqref{eqn:j12_def} into \eqref{eqn:An} and using the symmetry of the additive noise sequence $\bZ=(Z_1, \ldots, Z_n)$.
 For example, from \eqref{eqn:j1_def}, the first entry of $\bA_n$ can be written as